MBA Without GMAT: Top Programs for 2024

 Score: 67.54

 You don't need a GMAT score to apply; the MIT Sloan MBA program is looking for leaders who combine deep intellectual capabilities with a passion for making a significant impact in the world.
-Candidates should be individuals who hold dignity and respect in high regard and are committed to thoughtful leadership.
+MIT Sloan describes its ideal candidates as individuals who hold dignity and respect in high regard and are committed to thoughtful leadership.

 What MIT Sloan requires instead of GMAT scores is: